Due diligence and risk analysis

 Benetton Group pays the utmost attention to risk management and deems the assessment in advance and on an ongoing basis of the nature and level of the risks associated with the strategic objectives of fundamental importance for the creation of sustainable value.
 Benetton Group annually updates the due diligence process of its value chain, in order to identify, prevent and mitigate the risks for the business and the current and potential impacts of the activities carried out.
 The analysis gives maximum priority to the environmental and social dimension and is aligned with the OEDC Guidelines on Due Diligence in the Garment and Footwear Sector.
 In particular, Benetton Group:

-• has identified the main environmental and social risks to which the Group is exposed, assessing their probability and impact;
+- has identified the main environmental and social risks to which the company is exposed, assessing their probability and impact;

 The social and environmental due diligence process is carried out with the contribution of the company managers, and through consultation with the relevant stakeholders (employees, suppliers, associations); specifically, the Benetton Group periodically liaises with the working groups promoted by the industry, in which there is a confrontation on the interests of the categories represented (NGOs committed to guaranteeing respect for human rights and environmental protection, representatives of suppliers and workers, other brands and retailers).
 In the case of critical issues, Benetton Group reserves the opportunity to deepen the discussion through a dedicated dialogue with the categories of interested stakeholders (e.g. trade union representatives).